-You can find mosses in all parts of the globe and in all climates and in all altitudes.
-In the Pacific Northwest, we are blessed to have a huge variety of mosses that carpet our forest floors as well as cover shaded, moist rocks and trees.
-Mosses help to prevent soil erosion and they add nutrients to the soil by discharging acids which will break down minerals in the underlying rocks.
-They also harbour important microorganisms.
-They require moisture to reproduce which is why they are often found in moist, shaded areas.
-Mosses are also a sign of a clean environment because they struggle to survive in polluted areas.
+Mosses are found in all parts of the globe, in all climates, and in all altitudes.
+We are blessed in the Pacific Northwest to have a huge variety of mosses that carpet our forest floors.
+Mosses help to prevent soil erosion and add nutrients to the soil by discharging acids which break down minerals in the underlying rocks.
+They also harbor important microorganisms.
+Mosses require moisture to reproduce which is why they are often found in moist, shaded areas.
+Mosses are a sign of a clean environment because they struggle to survive in polluted areas.

 So that is enough of the biology lesson.
 Mosses are incredibly beautiful and low-maintenance plants to include in your woodland garden.
 Use them as your primary ground cover if you can.
-Your deciduous and evergreen Pacific Northwest shade trees will provide the perfect moist and acidic environment for growth.
-You are going to be better off encouraging the moss families that grow naturally in your backyard.
-You can do this by raking off debris and keeping the mossy areas weed-free.
-If you want to encourage them still further, you can make a mixture of buttermilk and water (50/50) and spray it over the soil.
-I have also heard that beer and water work just as well at the same concentration.
-If you want to “import” a variety that you have seen elsewhere, then blend one part of your preferred moss with the same amount of buttermilk or yoghurt, and then spread over the desired area.
-Make sure you do not take moss from the wild, but from friend’s gardens or public ditches and the like.
+Your deciduous and evergreen Pacific Northwest shade trees and shrubs provide the perfect moist and acidic environment for growth.
+Encouraging the moss families that grow naturally in your backyard make for an almost maintenance-free landscape.
+Just rake off debris and keeping the mossy areas weed-free.
+If you want to encourage them further, make a mixture of buttermilk and water (50/50) and spray it over the soil.
+Beer and water work just as well at the same concentration.
+If you want to “import” a variety that you have seen elsewhere, then blend one part of your preferred moss with the same amount of buttermilk or yogurt, and then spread over the desired area.
+Make sure you do not take moss from the wild, but from friends’ gardens or public ditches and the like.

 The moss that seems to grow naturally in my backyard is the common feather-moss.
 My favorite moss (I believe a variety of thyme-moss) is shown nestled around stones and ferns in the picture below .
-It seems to grow in very moist and shady locations and so I try to provide the same conditions in the boggy parts of my backyard.
-I hope this blog has caused you to consider encouraging the moss in your own garden instead of removing it.
+It seems to grow in very moist and shady locations and so it likes the same conditions as found in the boggy parts of my backyard.